chrisly42/mc68000-asm-plugin/README.md

 - Structure view
 - Documentation provider for symbol definitions and mnemonics (listing available addressing modes etc.).

+### Inspections

+#### M68kSyntaxInspection - Assembly instruction validity

+Checks the validity of the current instruction.
+If an instruction is not recognized, you may get one of the following errors:

+- Instruction _mnemonic_ not supported on selected cpu (you won't get this currently as only MC68000 is supported)
+- No operands expected for _mnemonic_
+- Second operand _op_ unexpected for _mnemonic_
+- Unsupported addressing mode for _mnemonic_
+- Unsupported addressing mode _op_ for first operand of _mnemonic_
+- Unsupported addressing mode _op_ for second operand of _mnemonic_
+- Unsupported addressing modes for operands in this order for _mnemonic_ (try swapping)
+- Instruction _mnemonic_ is unsized (you tried to specify `.b`, `.w` or `.l`)
+- Operation size _(.b,.w,.l)_ unsupported for _mnemonic_
+- Operation size _(.b,.w,.l)_ unsupported (should be _(.b,.w,.l)_)

+#### M68kDeadWriteInspection - Dead writes to registers

+This inspection looks at register writes and tries to find instructions that renders a write moot because it was overwritten by another instruction before anything useful was done with it.

+Analysis is aborted at global labels, flow control instructions, directives (e.g. conditional assembly) and macros with the register names as parameter.

+The inspection tries to take condition code changing into account and puts out a weak warning if the statement merely changes condition codes before the contents of the register are overwritten.
+In this case, it is sometimes better to replace `move` by `tst`.

+#### M68kUnexpectedConditionalInstructionInspection - Unaffected condition codes before conditional instruction

+Especially for novice coders, it is not clear that some instructions do not affect the condition codes for a subsequent condition branch or `scc` instruction.
+`movea`, `adda` and `suba` come to my mind.

+The inspection will report such suspicious instruction sequences.

+However, this does not need to be a programming error.
+Advanced coders sometimes make use of the fact that instructions do not change condition codes and thus optimize the order of execution.

+### Documentation provider

+#### M68kSymbolDefinitionDocumentationProvider

+Provides the assigned value of a `=`, `set` or `equ` symbol definition when hovering over a symbol.

+#### M68kRegisterFlowDocumentationProvider

+When hovering over or placing the cursor at a data or address register, the documentation will scan through the instructions backwards and forwards and will show all read, changes of the register contents.
+It does this until an instruction is found that defines (sets) the contents of the register
+(according to the size of the instruction where the cursor was placed).

+The analysis ignores all code flow instructions and might be inaccurate for branches, macro use, etc. It also stops at global labels.

+The documentation will search up to 100 instructions in each direction, but only four when hovering over the register (so if you need the whole analysis, use the documentation window).

+#### M68kInstructionDocumentationProvider

+When hovering over a mnemonic, it will show a short description of the assembly instruction.

+For the documentation window, affected condition codes, allowed operation sizes and addressing modes are listed for the selected instruction
+(so only stuff from `cmpa` is listed when you're looking at a `cmp.w a0,a1` instruction).

+If the current statement has no valid syntax, the instruction details of all matching mnemonics will be shown instead.

 ## Known issues

 - `Find Usages` always shows _"Unclassified"_ though it shouldn't (?)